About the oscillatory possibilities of the dynamical systems

 We expect that the phase space flow of the generalized Landau scenario may be rich enough to provide specific transient trajectories for a representation of the variety of temporal sequences and spatial arrays describing the sensory world.
 The critical point would be the excitation ability to displace the state of the system to the proper place, in order to transiently induce oscillatory activity specifically correlated to the spatio-temporal pattern of a given external stimulus and with relative independence of previous stimuli and of the given moment within the waking stage.
-The analysis is complex because the excitation processes cannot be simply considered as a sequence of sudden vector displacements within an unperturbed phase space and their description must include details of sensory systems, like the kind of perturbation induced on the receptor cells and the connectivity structure between receptor arrays and dynamically relevant properties of the dynamic brain, including both variables and parameters.
-A relevant aspect is the potential influence of the external input on parameters of the system, either directly or through the induced activity on variables.
-The parameter modification and the corresponding phase portrait changes would open the possibility of learning from outside provided that the system would possess plastic mechanisms to properly imprint such modifications.
+The analysis is complex because the excitation processes cannot be simply considered as a sequence of sudden vector displacements within an unperturbed phase space and their description must include details of sensory systems and their connectivity structure to dynamically relevant properties of the brain.